ldv-klever/klever/docs/dev.rst

 #.
 Input *Bridge* in field :guilabel:`Name`.
 #.
 Specify *0.0.0.0* in field :guilabel:`Host` if you want to share your Klever Bridge to the local network.
 #.
 Specify *8998* in field :guilabel:`Port`.
+#.
+Deselect :guilabel:`Add content roots to PYTHONPATH` and :guilabel:`Add source roots to PYTHONPATH`.
 #. :menuselection:`OK`.

 .. note:: To make your Klever Bridge accessible from the local network you might need to set up your firewall